ruippeixotog/google-code-jam-2015/README.md

 # Google Code Jam 2015

-This repository contains my solutions to the problems from [Google Code Jam 2015][1].
+This repository contains my solutions to the problems from [Google Code Jam 2015][1] and [Distributed Google Code Jam 2015][2].
 These solutions are provided "as is" - I give no guarantees that they will work as expected.

 ## Instructions

-You can compile all the problems by issuing the following command:
+You can compile all Google Code Jam problems by issuing the following command:

     $ make